fagankm/land-use-classification/README.md

 # Next steps
 This model was trained on only one type of image from one satellite program.
 I would like to train on different sizes, resolutions, and sources of images going foward.

+All files in this project are in the root directory, I am not pushing the data because it is large, but again, it can be found at kaggle.